 I had lunch earlier this week with a college professor who is head of the Asian language department in a large university here in Vancouver.
-He told me that a majority of students who enrol in Asian languages quit after the first year.
+He told me that a majority of students who enroll in Asian languages quit after the first year.
 I was surprised to hear that.

-Then I did some research and discovered that the attrition rate – dropout rate – of all kinds of language programs is very, very high.
+Then I did some research and discovered that the attrition rate – dropout rate – for all kinds of language programs is very, very high.
 This is true not only at universities, but also for individuals who buy language learning books, attend language schools or learn online, and even in high school programs.

 In Australia, it was discovered that 94% of kids taking Mandarin Chinese in a certain school system didn’t complete the program.
 In fact, in the end, the program ended up being largely a situation where Mandarin speaking teachers taught Mandarin speaking immigrant children, because the only kids who stayed in the program were Chinese speakers who needed an easy credit.